 There won't be librarians on duty during Extended Access hours, but they are available during regular staffed hours to offer the same services you know and love.

-After you turn in your membership agreement, our Technology team adds the privileges to your library card.
+Depending on timing, you should be able to use the service within 24 hours of registering.
+After you turn in your membership agreement, our staff takes a few extra back-end steps to add the privilege to your library card.
 You will be notified by email when it's turned on.

 If you are an Extended Access member who is experiencing access issues with your library card, contact our Technology Team: email@example.com

 Yes, we plan to add Extended Access to other Scott County Libraries in the future.
 We are still determining which library will be next and when.
 Some of our buildings may need updates to implement Extended Access.
 At this time, we are surveying each location to identify facility needs and opportunities to improve your experience.
 This is an exciting time for us and we are grateful for the enthusiastic support of our community.
 If you have ideas about the future vision of your library, we invite you to get in touch.

 You don't have to live in Scott County, but you do need to have a library card registered with Scott County Library.
 If you have a library card from another Minnesota library, we can add it to our system during your orientation.
 Make sure to bring an ID so we can ensure your contact details are up to date.